julianjohannesen/first-mern/README.md

 In step 2, we created a paired down server.js file with everything we needed to start the server and display a homepage.

 Next, we need to install the Mongoose package.
-Run -
+Run:

 ```
  npm i mongoose
 ```

-Now we need to go back to that file and write the code that will allow Express and Mongoose to talk to Mongo.
-Here’s the complete script.
+Now we need to go back to server.js and write the code that will allow Express and Mongoose to talk to Mongo.
+Here’s the complete server.js script.
 We’ve marked the new lines.

 ```js
 // server.js